 CONCLUSION: Visa’s dividend is low because the company’s IPO is actually quite recent and the company is taking it slow.
 However, the dividend growth rate suggests that management will pursue its strategy of gradually increasing the dividend every year.

 Expect Visa to become a Dividend Aristocrat stock in due time.

 Undeniably, Visa is a very well managed company:

-- The board is proactive, in tune with new digital age and focused on expanding the firm’s already wide economic moat,
+- Exceptional management in tune with new digital age and focused on expanding the firm’s already wide economic moat,

 - Revenues, net income and EBITDA are increasing every year,

 - Gross and Net Profit Margins are exceptional and well sustained,